-f.
-Assessment Strategies and Operational Actions for Achieving Outcomes: To implement these strategies more effectively we came up with this general action plan:

-• Maintain regular correspondence with graduates and their employers to know their needs and to evaluate whether modifications to the program are necessary and appropriate.

-• Establish an annual process in which a faculty/student committee reviews course and projects to evaluate how well students in the culminating comprehensive project are applying material throughout the curriculum.

-• Draw upon students' co-op/intern/undergraduate research experiences as a source for interdisciplinary experiences, class problems, and information to other students.

-• Require students to prepare written reports and oral presentations targeted to different audiences and topics.

-• Make use of available resources to present case studies of actual examples in which the consequences of ethical and safety-related decisions were not properly considered.

-• Require a large number of courses to have at least one major writing assignment.

-• Require students to evaluate peer performance in team settings.

-• Document and distribute official department policies on sexual harassment and academic and ethical misconduct.

-- Have faculty design projects appropriate for undergraduate students. - Establish seminar series for undergraduates to present their projects and work results.

-• Promote the use of programming, spreadsheets and the most modern hardware and software tools at all levels in the curriculum.

-• Have faculty make greater use of informational sources beyond the course textbook.

-• Promote student participation in the local student chapters of NSPS, ASCE, and other support activities sponsored by these organizations.
+- f.
+Assessment Strategies and Operational Actions for Achieving Outcomes: To implement these strategies more effectively we came up with this general action plan: - Maintain regular correspondence with graduates and their employers to know their needs and to evaluate whether modifications to the program are necessary and appropriate. - Establish an annual process in which a faculty/student committee reviews course and senior design projects to evaluate how well students in the Capstone Design Course are applying material throughout the curriculum. - Draw upon students' co-op/intern/undergraduate research experiences as a source for interdisciplinary experiences, class problems, and information to other students. - Require students to prepare written reports and oral presentations targeted to different audiences and topics. - Make use of available resources to present case studies of actual examples in which the consequences of ethical and safety-related decisions were not properly considered. - Require a large number of courses to have at least one major writing assignment. - Require students to evaluate peer performance in team settings. - Document and distribute official department policies on sexual harassment and academic and ethical misconduct. - Have faculty design research projects appropriate for undergraduate students. - Establish seminar series for undergraduates to present their research work results. - Promote the use of programming, spreadsheets and the most modern hardware and software tools at all levels in the curriculum. - Have faculty make greater use of informational sources beyond the course textbook. - Promote student participation in the local student chapter of ASCE and support activities sponsored by this organization.
 Encourage and provide funds for student participation in local and regional events sponsored by professional and civic organizations.

 g.
-Evidence to Show Achievement of Learning Outcomes: Listed below in Figure 4 are the evidentiary documentation that will be filed/maintained (as appropriate for the particular levels) to prove that processes for the Assessment of Student Learning that lead to the continuous improvement of our educational programs are in place.
+Evidence to Show Achievement of Learning Outcomes: Listed below in Figure 6 are the evidentiary documentation that will be filed/maintained (as appropriate for the particular levels) to prove that processes for the Assessment of Student Learning that lead to the continuous improvement of our educational programs are in place.